ertennant/CipherApp/README.md

     1. Select the alphabet your plaintext uses.
     2. Select the cipher you wish to apply.
     3. Be sure to set any necessary parameters for your cipher: e.g., the Shift Cipher requires a shift value, the Vigenère Cipher requires a keyword, and so on.
-4. Click `Apply Changes` to see the result generated with these settings.
+4. Click `Apply Cipher` to see the result generated with these settings.

 ### Cipher Settings Explained